 Examples of Barriers to Mental Health Treatment

 Mental health stigma

 Mental health concerns are stigmatized in the United States.
 This means that many people view emotional difficulties more negatively than they would a medical condition, despite the lack of basis for this.
 These negative attitudes can lead to discrimination.
 They can also become internalized and thereby lead some to feel unduly embarrassed about their emotional difficulties.
 This creates an additional obstacle to seeking help.

 Some people believe that the problems they are experiencing are their own fault.
 For that reason, it seems wrong to them to seek help.
 This is unfortunate; even if someone has contributed to their own problems, that doesn’t mean that seeking help would be a cop-out.

-There are many reasons that people are reluctant to seeking help for emotional difficulties.
-One reason is the commonly held belief that one should be able to handle whatever life throws one’s way, and that seeking help is akin to cheating, or to admitting defeat.
-Many people truly, deeply believe that the problems they are experiencing are their own fault, and thus, it would wrong to seek help.
-While it may be true that they have contributed to these problems, it is often untrue that seeking help would be a copout.
 For example, let’s say that you had a close friend who started to drink too much.
-Let’s say this drinking became a problem in their lives, and affected your friend’s relationships and work.
-Fortunately, your friend recognized that the drinking had become problematic, but blamed themselves for “letting things get to this point” and insisted that cutting back on drinking was the only answer to their problems – “simple as that.”
+Let’s say this drinking became a problem in their lives, and affected their relationships and their job.
+Fortunately, your friend recognized that the drinking had become problematic, and insisted that cutting back on drinking was the only answer to their problems – “simple as that.”
+Howver, they blamed themselves for “letting things get to this point” and were convinced that asking for help was a crutch.
 Wouldn’t you want your friend to at least try to seek help, even if they ultimately decided that it wasn’t for them?